Former names: MS Noordam, Thomson Celebration

 - Terrace Grill (the place for pizzas, pasta dishes, specialty salads, served in the sunshine).

-Overall, Marella Celebration cruise ship is particularly great for first-timers, with amenities which clearly blur the gap among land-based and sea holidays.
-One such example is the Lido Bar and Restaurant's outdoor seating zone - sitting out on deck, sipping a cocktail or beer and watching a show on the stage across from the swimming pool is something which reminds of a typical resort-based hotel in the Mediterranean.
+Overall, the Celebration ship was particularly great for first-timers, with amenities that clearly blures the gap between land-based and sea holidays.
+One such example is the Lido Bar and Restaurant's outdoor seating zone - sitting out on deck, sipping a cocktail or beer and watching a show on the stage across from the swimming pool is something that reminds of a typical resort-based hotel in the Mediterranean.

-Follows the complete list of Marella Celebration lounges, clubs and other entertainment venues for kids, teens, and adults.
+Follows the complete list of Marella Celebration's lounges, clubs and other entertainment venues for adults, teens and kids.

 - Broadway Show Lounge (600-seat, features grand production shows with dance, acrobatics, comedy, and games); Broadway Lounge Bar

 - Broad Street Shops (duty-free shopping arcade with boutiques selling watches, fine jewellery, Marella Cruises logo merchandise, luxury perfumes, fashion clothes, liquor, tobaccos, convenience goods); Boutique (luxury Spa cosmetics, beauty products)

 - Photo Gallery & Shop; Card Room; Library with Internet access